 Don’t beat yourself up

 You’re not a bad person for having an emotional flashback, or an exaggerated response to a current stressor or trigger.
 You simply had a moment that took you back to the past.
 That doesn’t make you a faulty individual.

 Working on an open-ended basis with an experienced therapist will enable you to identify coping strategies for your day-to-day challenges, as well as working with the wounded inner child and helping it to process what happened way back when.

 If you’ve been experiencing emotional flashbacks, or other post-traumatic symptoms, you may want to reach out to a therapist for support.
-At The Awareness Centre we have a team of counsellors, psychotherapists and psychologists offering sessions seven days a week from our centres in Clapham and Tooting – and across London through the TAC Directory.
-Email us on email@example.com or call 020 8673 4545 for an initial discussion and to book your first appointment.
+At The Awareness Centre we have a team of counsellors, psychotherapists and psychologists offering sessions seven days a week from our centres in Clapham and Tooting.
+Email us on [email protected] or call 020 8673 4545 for an initial discussion and to book your first appointment.

 Thanks heaps .
 I think the line between emotional only and what happens when child gets older ie flash back with physical recall will be blurred.
 Maybe care givers/parents can inflict trama by response to aberant activity between children.
 What you say to them for such behavior will be taken quite literally. in emotion age recall stage.
 They probably have issues relating to knowledge beyond years.
 Such as all the phycological stuff to come from gaining such exparances.

 Thanks for your comments.
 We’re pleased to hear our blog post resonated with you.
 Children can take parents’ comments literally, and what they take on board can hang around and reappear as flashbacks when they’re older.
 If you’re experiencing them yourself, and they’re becoming an issue for you, then do reach out for professional support.